ssiegmund/Rnb_templates/discover/temp_discover_cluster.md

-discover cluster in customer personality analysis data
+discover cluster for template data
 ================
 Sascha Siegmund
-2022-01-15
+2022-01-24

 ## purpose of notebook